-July 5-10, 2015 Overnight Camp near Mt.
-Rainier south of Seattle WA with field trips to glaciated alpine meadows, sagebrush canyonlands, the seashore at super low tide, and more …
+July 5-10, 2015 Overnight Camp near Seattle WA with field trips into the North Cascades wilderness forests, alpine meadows, sagebrush canyonlands, the wild seashore at super low tide, and more …

 Ages 9-13: Space is available; no prerequisite.

 Ages 18 & Up: You may participate in the Wild Ethnobotany & Herbal Foray also running simultaneously.

 Join us for an amazing introduction to herbal medicine and wild edible plants, traditional fire-making, plant crafts and much more.
 Camp takes place at the foot of Mt.
 Rainier Nat’l park with additional pickup/dropoff options in Seattle & Tacoma.
 We’ll spend our days roaming fields, forests and shores learning the gifts of the plants and honorably harvesting them for food and medicine.

 Your lead camp instructors Kim Chisholm and French Culinary School Graduate “Wild Chef” Charlie Borrowman will also lead us in collecting some of the Top 10 Most Important Plants for health and survival, including roasting fresh cattails over the fire, making a tasty pesto from nettles and pine nuts, baking pancakes made from acorn flour, and more.
 We will make teas, salves, oils, tinctures, syrups, and other concoctions for health and medicine and have plenty of samples to take home.
 We’ll also spend time focusing on personal health and relaxation.
 By the time this incredible week ends, you will be well on your way to becoming a knowledgeable herbalist and wild gourmet chef!

 The goal of this expedition is to provide participants with hands-on learning about Wild Edible Foods & Herbal Medicine.
 Skills covered include:

 • Understand the meaning of plant characteristics (astringents, etc.)